TuiQiao/CBoardDoc/en-us/manual/dataset.md

 ![](/assets/ES-CM.png)

-!> CBoard也内建了一些常用过滤器输入辅助
+!> CBoard prepared some input suggestions to improve user experience

 ![](/assets/es-cm-completer.png)

-## 5 准实时数据集
+## 5 Realtime dataset

-实时刷新时间间隔可以保持空，留空则不做后台刷新，填入大于0的值看板展示的是会按设置的时间间隔刷新数据集
+Input a integer number as interval seconds to reload dataset when dashboard is presented.